 - New, additional funding sources, if any (other funding is not required)

 - Other aspects to be defined

-Deadline: Proposals must be submitted by midnight eastern U.S. time on October 26, 2018.
+Deadline: Proposals must be submitted by midnight Eastern U.S. time on October 30, 2019.

 How to apply: Proposals will be accepted through the Second Century Stewardship Fellowship online submission site.
-The site will open on Monday, September 17, 2018 and can be accessed through the Second Century Stewardship apply page.
-The online application components are included in the following Application Requirements document.
+The online application components are included in the Application Requirements document (pdf file).

-Informational webinar: An overview of Second Century Stewardship, the Research Fellowship, the application process, and park research priorities will be held on Monday September 17 at 1:30 p.m.
+Informational webinar: An overview of Second Century Stewardship, the Research Fellowship, the application process, and park research priorities was held on Thursday September 12 at 1:00 p.m.
 Eastern Time.
-We strongly recommend that you attend the 90-minute webinar.
-Please register here.
-The webinar will be recorded and available here for those unable to attend.
+A recording is available here for those unable to attend.

-Notification of Awards: Recipients will be notified by March 1, 2019.
-We expect to award three fellowships in 2019.
+Notification of Awards: Recipients will be notified by March 1, 2020.
+We expect to award one to three fellowships in 2020.